-This is the third and final installment of a series of interviews with theatremakers who have chronic illnesses.
+This is the third installment of a series of interviews with theatremakers who have chronic illnesses.
 As a theatremaker with MS, my hope is that these stories will inspire all of us, and provide new approaches to resiliency for those of us living with a chronic illness.
 In speaking with great playwright and performer Robbie McCauley—who has diabetes—we explored how telling our stories can help us work through our denial and resistance. —Sara Brookner

 Sara Brookner: It’s great to reconnect since I coordinated all the post-shows for your one-woman show Sugar back in 2012 at ArtsEmerson.
 How did you come to decide, both personally and professionally, to be open about having diabetes?